 - The random Geocache we hiked to in the misty evening which took us to the site of an old battle long ago along the slopes of the hills

 2. Driving Around the Emerald Isle – Ireland

 What a wonderfully beautiful place Ireland is!
-If you are planning to stay in Dublin, then you do not need a car while you are in the city.
+If you are planning to stay and go sightseeing in Dublin, then you do not need a car while you are in the city.
 However, if you plan on venturing outside the city for a few days (which we highly recommend) then a car is a great asset and will add a lot to your experience.

 We actually made a loop all around Ireland, and loved every moment of the drive.
 The landscape is just beautiful, and so varied!
 Driving on the side roads through the countryside is breathtaking, but scary as the roads are narrow – so be on alert!

 Also, driving the Ring of Kerry is popular…but incredibly busy and perhaps too touristy!
 We opted to drive the Dingle peninsula instead and had a much better experience with hardly any traffic.